Haiti Update Lent 2023

 With so much sadness, turmoil, troubles throughout our world, we might be “tempted” to throw up our hands and say, it’s hopeless.
 It won’t make a difference!
 But to the child who now has a school, the family that can now trade goats to buy a small parcel of land, replace a leaking roof, put food on the table or the family fleeing the gang neighborhoods, in particular Port au Prince and Croix-des-Bouquets receiving a much-needed meal and clean water, IT MATTERS!

 Please this Lent pray, pray, pray.
 Pray that stability and peace may find its way into our world.
 That all hearts might be drawn closer to God and His Love for us.
 During our time of prayer and fasting may we reflect on the wisdom of St. Teresa of Calcutta, “Only in Heaven will we see how much we owe to the poor for helping us to love God better because of them.”

-Please continue to be that Hope for our sister parish in Haiti community and all the people that it serves during this unprecedented situation in Haiti.
+Please continue to be that Hope for our sister parish community in Haiti and all the people that it serves during this unprecedented situation in Haiti.
 This Lent special Haiti donation envelopes are provided in parishioner packets or you can simply drop a check into the offertory basket at Mass.
 Please make checks out to Assumption Church and please put “Haiti” in the memo line.
 Donations are needed and appreciated throughout the year.
 Whatever size of your donation……It MATTERS!